During what phase of mitosis do the sister chromatids separate? | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-During anaphase, the sister chromatids are pulled apart by the spindle fibers towards opposite poles of the cell.
-This is the phase where the separation of sister chromatids occurs.
+During anaphase, the sister chromatids are pulled apart by the spindle fibers toward opposite poles of the cell.
+This separation ensures that each new cell will receive an identical set of chromosomes.

-Finally, in telophase, the separated chromatids reach the poles, and the nuclear envelope begins to reform around each set of chromosomes, completing the process of mitosis.
+Finally, in telophase, the separated chromatids reach the opposite poles, and the nuclear envelope re-forms around each set of chromosomes, which begin to de-condense back into chromatin.

 Watch next